shenef/Boktai-Speedrunning/src/boktai/normal-2_any.md

 In the case of BizHawk, you should use _at least_ version 2.6.3 since that adds the ability to emulate an empty cartridge battery.

 - BizHawk: GBA > Settings > Sync Settings:
-  - Set “Skip BIOS” to “False”
+  - Set "Skip BIOS" to "False"
-  - Set “RTC use Real Time” to “False”
+  - Set "RTC use Real Time" to "False"
-  - Set “RTC” to “False”
+  - Set "RTC" to "False"
 - mGBA:
   - TODO: instructions on how to set up empty battery